Affiliate links on Android Authority may earn us a commission. Learn more.

 Another difference between Sony and Qualcomm’s technology is that while aptX is a constant bandwidth codec, LDAC is variable and works at a variety of bitrates, depending on the available hardware, connection speed, and connection strength.
 So as Sony’s bit depth decreases, the amount of compression and noise increases, whereas aptX is set to always work at the same constant bitrate.
 While Sony’s option is more flexible, it will add some workload to the encoding and decoding stage and makes it a little harder for consumers to know exactly what they’re getting at all times.

-There’s also another interesting Sony technology that’s worth mentioning, especially as we’re talking about high frequency content.
-Sony’s audio products now come with its DSEE HX upscaling technology built in, and it’s even included in some of the company’s wireless headphones and speakers.
+There’s also another interesting Sony technology that’s worth mentioning, especially as we’re talking about high-frequency content.
+Sony’s audio products now come with its DSEE HX upscaling technology built-in, and it’s even included in some of the company’s wireless headphones and speakers.

 Sony’s engineers claim they can’t detect a difference between Hi-Res audio files and LDAC + DSEE HX upsampling.
-But obviously we’ll have to check that for ourselves.
+But obviously, we’ll have to check that for ourselves.

-One of the interesting discoveries with the unveiling of Android O was how much input Sony had in helping improve stock Android, along with a number of other OEMs.
+One of the interesting discoveries with the unveiling of Android Oreo in 2017 was how much input Sony had in helping improve stock Android, along with a number of other OEMs.
 The company contributed some 250 bug fixes and 30 new features, one of which is its LDAC.
 Google confirmed LDAC is now part of the Android AOSP base code, which means that it’s free for all OEMs to integrate into their smartphones if they wish.

 As always with these audio articles, I like to end by putting all of this into perspective in terms of your music collection and hardware.
 As always, LDAC is not a cure to instantly boost audio quality, as much of the final result ultimately depends on your source material and the quality of your headphones or speakers.

 LDAC isn’t going to make a huge difference when streaming music from so-so quality services such as Spotify or Pandora, and it can’t suddenly make a sub-$99 headset sound like a more expensive piece of kit.
 As with aptX, it does offer better connection quality than SBC regardless of what you’re listening to.
-LDAC goes further by catering to a range of listeners with its variable bitrates, ranging from those listening to FLAC and Tidal to those who prefer the convenience of free lossy streaming services.
+LDAC goes further by catering to a range of listeners with its variable bitrates, ranging from those listening to FLAC and TIDAL to those who prefer the convenience of free lossy streaming services.